zypeh/.emacs.d/README.md

 To install, clone this repo to ~/.emacs.d.
 Ensure that the 'init.el' contained in this repo ends up at ~/.emacs.d/init.el.

 Before starting up Emacs, be sure you have install sbcl and slime or else it will pop a warning message.

-Some of the tips or trickss might be useful to others, and some of them are not...... that might annoy people who aren't me.
+Some of the tips or tricks might be useful to others, and some of them are not...... that might annoy people who aren't me.